Noor-Ismot/Python-daily-log/README.md

 0 → 0<br>
 -456 → 15

-# LEARN PYTHON : DAY 13 - Project: Personal Expense Tracker
+# DAY 13 - Project: Personal Expense Tracker
 - A personal expense tracker application that allows users to add expenses with details such as amount, category, and description.
 The application calculates and displays the total expenses incurred and further enhanced to provide category-wise expense summaries.

-# LEARN PYTHON : DAY 14 - Project: Slot Machine Game
+# DAY 14 and Day 15 - Project: Slot Machine Game
 - A slot machine game implemented in Python using functions, loops, and conditional statements.
 The game allows users to deposit money, place bets on lines, spin the reels, and win based on matching symbols.
 Learning Objectives:
 - Practice functions and modular code
 - Practice loops and conditionals
 - Understand randomization
 - Understand basic game mechanics

+# DAY 16 - DAY 17 : Updates on Project Personal Expense Tracker

+# DAY 18 - 19 Problem Solving [Part 3]
+- Topics: Lists
+- Summary of the  problem solving challenges:  My hands-on practice with Python list operations through progressively challenging problems.
+-Focusing points included:
+ Iterating over lists using for and while loops.
+ Manual implementations of common operations (sum, max, reverse, duplicate, removal) without relying on built-in shortcuts Handling edge cases such as empty lists, single-element lists, duplicate values, and negative numbers Writing clear, readable logic and improving code structure by separating input parsing from core algorithms The goal of these exercises was not just to get correct output, but to understand how list traversal and state tracking work internally.